tosdr/tosback-versions/Instagram/Terms of Service.md

 **Who Has Rights Under this Agreement.**

-*   Our past, present, and future affiliates and agents, including Instagram LLC, can invoke our rights under this agreement in the event they become involved in a dispute.
-Otherwise, this agreement does not give rights to any third parties.
+*   This agreement does not give rights to any third parties.

 *   You cannot transfer your rights or obligations under this agreement without our consent.